 As mentioned above, students choose between History and Geography and select their chosen language.
-In addition, most pupils will have two subjects that they choose out of the options pool.
-You also have to select two reserve subjects.
+In addition, most pupils will choose two subjects out of the options subjects, and this may include a second humanities subject or a second language.
+Students also must select two reserve subjects